 - Painful sex

-Many studies have found that – as well as medical treatments - changing your diet, lifestyle or behaviour can be very effective at managing IBS symptoms.
+Many studies have found that changing your diet, lifestyle or behaviour can be very effective at managing IBS symptoms.
+This includes:

 Working out which parts of your diet trigger your IBS is important, as this differs depending on the individual.
 Typical IBS trigger foods include (but are not limited to):